QuantumPhi/Lib2D/README.md

 Lib2D
 =====

-A 2D Java game framework library.
+A Java library meant to aid in game physics.